-- Remove crosstalk images - Process the images by linearising and removing dark current and flat fielding - De-fringe - Remove persistent images - Correct for striping and sky background - Work out microstep offsets using header information - Combine the images into super-frames by interleaving using the microstep offsets - Work out jitter offsets by cross-correlating stellar object positions on super-frame images - Combine the super-frame images with offsets into a single stacked image - Generate a catalogue of objects on the stacked image and do a morphological classification - Fit a WCS using astrometric standards that appear in the stacked image catalogue.
+- Process the images by linearising and removing dark current, flat fielding, destriping and gain correcting. - Remove crosstalk images - De-fringe - Remove persistent images - Correct for sky background - Work out microstep offsets using header information - Combine the images into super-frames by interleaving using the microstep offsets - Work out jitter offsets by cross-correlating stellar object positions on super-frame images - Combine the super-frame images with offsets into a single stacked image - Generate a catalogue of objects on the stacked image and do a morphological classification - Fit a WCS using astrometric standards that appear in the stacked image catalogue.
 Update the FITS headers of the stacked image as well as those of the super-frames and the single exposure images. - Calculate photometric zero point using instrumental magnitudes, magnitudes of photometric standards, and illumination corrections. - If a second photometric catalogue is specified, then redo the photometric zero point. - Apply illumination correction to catalogue

 Doc: VIS-SPE-IOA-20000-0010

-Issue: 1.7
+Issue: 1.8

-Date: 2007-03-13
+Date: 2007-06-05

-Page: 102 of 140
+Page: 107 of 146

 - Single exposure images that corrected for linearity, dark current, flat field, stripes, sky, image persistence and crosstalk.
-A full WCS will appear in the header (SIMPLE IMAGE) - Illumination correction table (ILLCOR_TAB) - Interleaved super-frame images from the above if microstepping has been done as part of the observing sequence.
-(INTERLEAVED IMAGE) - Stacked jitter images from the super-frames.
+A full WCS will appear in the header (SIMPLE IMAGE STD, simple??.fits) - Illumination correction table (ILLCOR TAB STD, illum.fits) - Interleaved super-frame images from the above if microstepping has been done as part of the observing sequence.
+(INTERLEAVED_IMAGE_STD, super??.fits) - Stacked jitter images from the super-frames.
 Full WCS and photometric zero point will appear in the FITS header.
-(JITTERED IMAGE) - Associated confidence maps for each of the above output images.
-(CONFIDENCE MAP) - Object catalogue in the form of a FITS table if the savecat parameter has been set (OBJECT CATALOGUE)
+(JITTERED_IMAGE_STD, stack??.fits) - Associated confidence maps for each of the above output images.
+(CONFIDENCE MAP STD, superc??.fits, stackc??.fits) - Object catalogue in the form of a FITS table if the savecat parameter has been set (OBJECT CATALOGUE STD, catalogue ??.fits) - stack??.paf - catalogue ??.paf - illum??.paf